 Our task was to identify any flaws in the design and improve upon them.
 And we delivered!

-We increased the frequency of ratings added 10 times!!!
+We increased the frequency of ratings and same rating to 5 stars.

 The reviews improved dramatically.
 Both in ratings and numbers - the number of reviews increased tenfold and the ratings almost flipped from mostly 1 star to mostly 5 stars.